tjemsland/numfys/README.md

     MEDIA_URL = '/media/'
     MEDIA_ROOT = os.path.join(BASE_DIR, 'media')
     ```
-Every Django project has to have a `SECRET_KEY`, specific to each Django project, to be included in the `devel.py` or `production.py`.
+Every Django project has to have a `SECRET_KEY`, specific to each project, to be included in the `devel.py` or `production.py`.
 This is a 50 character string which you can create using the method that Django uses in `startproject` (taken from a discussion on [Stackoverflow](http://stackoverflow.com/questions/4664724/distributing-django-projects-with-unique-secret-keys):
     ```python
     from django.utils.crypto import get_random_string
     chars = 'abcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*(-_=+)'